cfenollosa/os-tutorial/14-checkpoint/README.md

+# Checkpoint

-*Concepts you may want to Google beforehand: monolithic kernel, microkernel, debugger, gdb*
+## Concepts you may want to Google beforehand

+### monolithic kernel, microkernel, debugger, gdb

-**Goal: Pause and organize our code a little bit.
-Then learn how to debug the kernel with gdb**
+## Goal: Pause and organize our code a little bit.
+Then learn how to debug the kernel with gdb

 Maybe you didn't realize it, but you already have your own kernel running!